I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 net start iphlpsvc

-One case where this has helped is the WMI Process sensor, where setting this key in the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\PerfProc\Performance branch brought red sensors back online.
+One case where this helped is with the Windows Process sensor, where setting this key in the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\PerfProc\Performance branch brought sensors in the Down status back online.

-This will probably fix many problems concerning performance data and is much less intrusive than almost every other suggested method.
+This will probably fix many problems regarding performance data and is much less intrusive than almost every other suggested method.

 wmiadap /f